mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/projects/project-configmaps/index.md

 Project ConfigMaps can be created to make sure Kubernetes ConfigMaps are automatically created on all Kubernetes clusters associated with the Project, in the corresponding namespace.

 As reference, a ConfigMap is a key-value pair to store some type of non-confidential data like "name=bob" or "state=CA".
-For a full reference to the concept, please consult the Kubernetes documentation on the topic of ConfigMaps here: https://kubernetes.io/docs/concepts/configuration/configmap/
+For a full reference to the concept, consult the [Kubernetes documentation on the topic of ConfigMaps][kubernetes-configmap-docs].

 A Project ConfigMap can be created using the Kommander UI: